 When I was invited (or coerced depending on who you ask) to the Board of STEM Wana Trust back in 2019, I saw an opportunity to develop my long-standing vision for a community driven makerspace project under the banner of STEM.
 It was just a matter of translating what had existed in my head for many years into reality.
 At the start of 2020, with the help of our underground “makers” we had the extra push that we needed to bring the vision to life – and then a pandemic happened.

-This year we’ve connected with other makerspaces in New Zealand with ideas for collaboration and sharing of knowledge.
+Over the years we’ve connected with other makerspaces in New Zealand with ideas for collaboration and sharing of knowledge.
 So begins our own modest contribution to the global maker movement and I’m excited to be a part of something much bigger.

 What’s with the weird name?